-correlations between some independent variables, an examination of values of Variance Inflation Factors (VIF) suggests that the issue of multicollinearity is not of serious concern.
+The correlation matrix and summary statistics of all variables are presented in Tables 2 and 3.
+Although there are high correlations between some independent variables, an examination of values of Variance Inflation Factors (VIF) suggests that the issue of multicollinearity is not of serious concern.
 For count regressions, the average VIF values are 2.37 and 2.73 for LME and SE groups, respectively.
 For share regression, the average VIF value is 1.56.
-Note that as can be clearly observed in Table 2, most Chinese industries are not high in patent production: the number of patent applications in each region-industry combination is quite small in magnitude.
+Note that, as can be observed clearly in Table 2, most Chinese industries are not high in patent production: the number of patent applications in each region-industry combination is quite small in magnitude.
 For example, the median of invention applications is only 1 for all region-industry combinations.
-Even when considering the number of UMDE applications, a mean value of 2 is also regarded as small.
-Moreover, the distributions of the two measures of innovation output are overdispersed and highly skewed with variances much larger than means.
+Even when considering the number of utility model and design applications, a mean value of 2 is also regarded as small.
+Moreover, the distributions of the two measures of innovation output are over-dispersed and highly-skewed with variances much larger than means.
 This indicates that a high degree of heterogeneity exists across units.
 Table 4 gives more detailed information about the distribution of patent application counts.
 It can be seen that about 46 percent of LME and SE units do not file invention patents.
-In the case of less technologically sophisticated utility models and designs, there are about 37 percent of LME units and 45 percent of SE units that have no patent filings.
+In the case of less-technologically-sophisticated utility models and designs, there are about 37 percent of LME units and 45 percent of SE units having no patent filings.
 Accordingly, it appears that there are excessive zero observations in the sample.
-Thus, if the patent count is to be used as a dependent variable measurement in the empirical estimation, one has to take into account three specific features: (1) smallness; (2) overdispersion; and (3) excess zeros, each of which calls for special attention in the empirical analysis.
+Thus, if the patent count is to be used as a dependent variable measurement in the empirical estimation, one has to take into account three specific features: (1) smallness, (2) over-dispersion, and (3) excess zeros, each of which calls for special attention in the empirical analysis.
 We report this special attention and our results in the following section.